A short review of this book was posted on Goodreads. This one is more detailed.

-Just as Sikandar learns to forget his past, move on and start a new life with Liza, the past returns to haunt them and suddenly a romantic novel turns into tragedy.
+Just as Sikandar learns to forget his past, move on and start a new life with Liza, the past returns to haunt them.
+Suddenly, this romantic novel turns into a tragedy.
 Liza and Sikandar have both suffered at the hands of one person – someone very close to them both.

-Things blow out of proportion and the world seems to crumble, but all is well that ends well.
+Things blow out of proportion and the world seems to crumble, or so it seems.
+But… All is well that ends well.